Payroll

 9.5% - 12.8%

-Hiring in the United States means navigating the Fair Labor Standards Act (FLSA), multi-layered state and federal payroll tax withholding under the Internal Revenue Code, and at-will employment doctrine that coexists with complex federal discrimination and leave protections.
+Hiring in the United States means navigating the Fair Labor Standards Act (FLSA), multi-layered state and federal payroll tax withholding under the Internal Revenue Code, and the at-will employment doctrine that coexists with complex federal discrimination and leave protections.
 An Employer of Record in the United States becomes the legal employer of your staff, managing all federal and state compliance, payroll tax filings with the IRS and state revenue departments, and statutory benefits, while you retain full operational control without opening a US entity.
 The EOR removes the risk of employee misclassification under FLSA, shields you from multi-state payroll tax registration burdens, and handles Department of Labor reporting requirements that vary by headcount and location.

-What Is an Employer of Record in The United States?
+What Is an Employer of Record in the United States?

-Under US employment law, the relationship is governed primarily by the Fair Labor Standards Act for wage and hour rules, Title VII of the Civil Rights Act for anti-discrimination protections, the Family and Medical Leave Act (FMLA) for unpaid leave entitlements, and the Employee Retirement Income Security Act (ERISA) for benefit plan administration.
-Employment in the United States operates under the at-will doctrine in most states, meaning either party can terminate without cause unless a contract or collective bargaining agreement states otherwise.
-Employers must classify workers correctly as exempt or non-exempt under FLSA, provide statutory benefits like workers' compensation insurance and unemployment insurance contributions, and comply with state-mandated paid sick leave and short-term disability insurance where applicable.
+The employment relationship is governed by the Fair Labor Standards Act for wage and hour rules, Title VII of the Civil Rights Act for anti-discrimination protections, the Family and Medical Leave Act for unpaid leave, and ERISA for benefit plan administration.
+The EOR handles correct worker classification as exempt or non-exempt under FLSA, administers statutory benefits including workers' compensation and unemployment insurance, files quarterly and annual tax returns, and manages termination procedures including final pay timing and COBRA health benefit continuation.

-How Does an Employer of Record Work in The United States?
+How Does an Employer of Record Work in the United States?

 Step 1: Define Role and Employment Terms